akozhinjalthodi-rpx/PythonTraining/PythonTrainingDjangoPart2.md

 >If you’re using a database besides SQLite, make sure you’ve created a database by this point.
 Do that with “CREATE DATABASE database_name;” within your database’s interactive prompt.

-> Also make sure that the database user provided in mysite/settings.py has “create database” privileges.
+> Also make sure that the database user provided in mypollingwebapp /settings.py has “create database” privileges.
 This allows automatic creation of a test database which will be needed in a later tutorial.

 >If you’re using SQLite, you don’t need to create anything beforehand - the database file will be created automatically when it is needed.

-While you’re editing mysite/settings.py, set TIME_ZONE to your time zone.
+While you’re editing mypollingwebapp /settings.py, set TIME_ZONE to your time zone.

 Also, note the *INSTALLED_APPS* setting at the top of the file.
 That holds the names of all Django applications that are activated in this Django instance.
 Apps can be used in multiple projects, and you can package and distribute them for use by others in their projects.